 Any staff/faculty member not working on-site should follow these steps:

-- If you have ANY symptoms (cough, runny nose, sore throat, shortness of breath or fever) call the Duke COVID hotline* (919-385-0429 option 1 for employees) for assessment, and wear a mask.
+- If you have ANY symptoms, including one or more of the following: cough, shortness of breath or difficulty breathing, fever, chills, repeated shaking with chills, runny nose or new sinus congestion, muscle pain, headache, sore throat, fatigue, new GI symptoms, or new loss of taste or smell, call the Duke COVID hotline* (919-385-0429 option 1 for employees) for assessment, and wear a mask.
 By contacting the hotline, you will register with Employee Health and must complete the Duke employee survey that will be sent to your email.
 Employee Health will contact you within 24 hours.

 - Do not report to work; self-isolate as directed by your healthcare provider and practice good hygiene to limit the potential spread of the virus.